SpaceX/NASA plan historic launch of American astronauts

 Elon Musk's SpaceX is the conductor and NASA the customer as businesses begin chauffeuring astronauts to the International Space Station.

-The curtain rises next Wednesday with the scheduled liftoff of SpaceX's Falcon 9 rocket and Dragon capsule with two NASA astronauts, a test flight years in the making.
+The curtain rises with the scheduled liftoff of SpaceX's Falcon 9 rocket and Dragon capsule with two NASA astronauts, a test flight years in the making.

 The drama unfolds from the exact spot where men flew to the moon and the last space shuttle soared from Kennedy Space Center.